-‘The Walking Dead’: Melissa McBride Says There Is So Much More Than The War
+‘The Walking Dead:’ Melissa McBride Says There Is So Much More Than The War

 TWD spoilers are ahead.
 Do not continue reading unless you want to know what could happen on the zombie apocalypse series.

 On last Sunday’s episode of The Walking Dead, Carol found out Daryl Dixon (Norman Reedus) lied to her about Alexandria.
 Things are not all right back home.
 Glenn, Abraham, Spencer, and Olivia are dead.
-Rick Grimes (Andrew Lincoln) is preparing for war and Benjamin took his last breath on Carol’s kitchen table.
+Rick Grimes (Andrew Lincoln) is preparing for war, and Benjamin took his last breath on Carol’s kitchen table.
 She also saw Morgan (Lennie James), who told her he was going to kill all of the Saviors.
 For a woman living in isolation and not knowing anything that has been going on, the entire episode poured a lot on her shoulders.

-However, it seems that the old Carol is back and the timing couldn’t be better.
+However, it seems that the old Carol is back, and the timing couldn’t be better.
 She moved into The Kingdom and told Ezekiel (Khary Payton) that they have to prepare to fight.
 Finally, he is realizing that there is no other option.
 TV Insider spoke to Melissa McBride, who discussed her character and the upcoming battle.
 The actress wants fans to know that there is so much more to Season 7B than the war against Negan and the Saviors.

 “I hope people certainly don’t get lost in just anticipating this big war.
 There’s so much more going on in the midst of all of that.”

 McBride used Maggie (Lauren Cohan) and Enid’s (Katelyn Nacon) relationship as an example.
 The two have formed a bond and both experienced loss.
 With Maggie, Glenn died a horrible and brutal death.
 At the same time, there is hope because she is carrying a life inside of her.
-It not only gives Maggie hope for the future, but everyone else as well.
+It not only gives Maggie hope for the future but everyone else as well.

 The Walking Dead actress also gave a hint about the different communities that are coming together for the war.
 Alexandria, Hilltop, The Kingdom, Scavengers, and perhaps Oceanside will join forces.
 Each group is different with unique leadership styles, how they survive, and their motivations for fighting the Saviors.
 How do they create a plan that everyone agrees on?
 What happens after the war is over?